meddbase/meddbase-apis/patient-portal-api/anonymous-appointment-booking/registerpatient.markdown

             <td>
                 <p>The signup code of a chargeband, that will provide eligibility and price information for the search.
                 </p>
-                <p>This is the same payer type like the one provided into the slot search GetProposedAppointments</p>
+                <p>This is the same payer type like the one provided into the slot search <a href="../anonymous-appointment-search/getproposedappointments">GetProposedAppointments</a></p>
             </td>
         </tr>
         <tr>